 If I wasn’t feeling like this what would I say about the situation?

-Am I interpreting the situation this way because of my feelings about it rather then the bare facts?
+Am I interpreting the situation this way because of my feelings about it rather than the bare facts?

 What would I say about this looking back six months from now?

-Affirmations are simply ways of putting into words thoughts and beliefs that can manifest themselves under the form of a “internal voice”.
+Affirmations are simply ways of putting into words thoughts and beliefs that can manifest themselves in the form of an “internal voice”.
 You use affirmations all the time.
 The problem is they often are negative.
 For example

 “There is no point trying.
 I’ll never succeed.
 I’ll fail no matter what”